Music

 The study of music should complement the study of history, e.g., in the movement from Gregorian chant to polyphony.

-Children should learn the ‘aesthetics of numbers’ and learn to ‘hear numbers’ through learning harmony and measuring.
+Children should learn the ‘aesthetics of number’ and learn to ‘hear number’ through learning harmony and measure.

-Students should learn and experience how music expresses the mystery of God, and the spirit of adoration should be cultivated through acquaintance with the tradition of sacred music, chants, and hymnody.
+Students should learn and experience how music expresses the mystery of God.
+The spirit of adoration should be cultivated through acquaintance with the tradition of sacred music, chants, and hymnody.
 Students should be able to sing the Salve Regina, the Regina Caeli, and other prayers appropriate to different liturgical seasons.